The best towns and villages in Tenerife

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-I think that depending on what you want to do, you should plan a mix of everything for your Tenerife itinerary, because it may not look like it, but it’s a big island with tons of things to do.
-Anyway, I’m getting a bit carried away because I loved Tenerife so much that I want to share as much as possible about it.
-But let’s get back to the towns and villages of Tenerife that I’ll present below, grouped by type to make it easier to organize your trip.
+Depending on your priorities, I think the best approach is to include a little of everything in your Tenerife itinerary.
+The island may not seem enormous at first, but it is larger than you might expect and packed with things to do.
+I’m getting a little carried away because I loved Tenerife so much and want to share as much as possible about it.
+So, let’s return to the towns and villages, which I’ve grouped by type to help you plan your trip more easily.

 San Cristóbal de la Laguna

-I recommend wandering at your own pace, sitting on a terrace, and visiting the cathedral as well as the Church of La Concepción, which are emblematic.
-Also, since the church is made of dark stone and surrounded by palm trees, it contrasts a lot with the color of the houses and is very typical of northern Tenerife.
-For the record, when I went there, there was a wedding, which added even more atmosphere in the street; it’s a nice memory.
-In short, you can’t miss La Laguna!
-You should also know that there are some beautiful places to stay in San Cristóbal de La Laguna.
+I recommend exploring at your own pace, stopping on a terrace, and visiting both the cathedral and the Church of La Concepción, two of the city’s landmarks.
+The church’s dark stone and surrounding palm trees contrast beautifully with the colorful houses and feel very characteristic of northern Tenerife.
+A wedding was taking place when I visited, filling the street with even more life and leaving me with a lovely memory.
+In short, La Laguna is not to be missed.
+You’ll also find some beautiful places to stay in San Cristóbal de La Laguna.

 Where to sleep here?
 La Laguna Gran Hotel: A refined establishment in the heart of La Laguna’s historic center, combining old-world charm with modern comfort, featuring a rooftop pool.